-Tidy Repo was borne out of my frustration with trying to find quality plugins.
-Being able to extend WordPress is what makes it so powerful, but wading through a sea of unmaintained, deprecated and unusable plugins is not fun.
+Tidy Repo was borne out of our frustration with trying to find quality plugins.
+Being able to extend WordPress is what makes it so powerful, but wading through a sea of unmaintained, deprecated and unusable plugins that make a good chunk of 55,000 plugins on the WordPress repo is not fun.
 And it’s often too late that you discover a plugin conflicts with your theme or other plugins.
-I saw what the folks over at Unheap were doing, and I thought it might work well for WordPress plugins as well.
+We set out to create a site that helped users early on so that plugins are easy to find.

-If a plugin meets this criteria, then I’ll list it here.
-I write up a little bit about what each plugin does, and link to as many resources for getting started as possible.
-I try to add at least a few a week, so make sure to check back regularly.
-Most plugins listed will be free, but I will list a premium plugin here and there if I’ve had enough experience with it.
+If a plugin meets these criteria, then we’ll list it here.
+We’ll write up a little bit about what each plugin does, and link to as many resources for getting started as possible.
+We add new plugins several times a week, so make sure to check back regularly.
+Most plugins listed are free, but freemium and paid-only plugins make the list too.

-If you’re on the hunt for a reliable WordPress plugin, my hope is that you’ll have to look no further then Tidy Repo.
+If you’re on the hunt for a reliable WordPress plugin, our hope is that you’ll have to look no further then Tidy Repo.

-If you have a plugin that you think fits the bill for Tidy Repo, make sure to submit it and I’ll check it out.
+If you have a plugin that you think fits the bill for Tidy Repo, make sure to submit it and we’ll check it out.

-This is site is maintained by Jay Hoffmann, a WordPress and Front-end Developer.
-I’m always looking for feedback, so be sure to reach out if you have something to add.
+The site was created and initially maintained by Jay Hoffmann, a WordPress and Front-end Developer together with Jack McConnell, a WordPress designer and developer and owner of Voltronik.
+In May of 2018 WebFactory joined the team and handles all reviews and other day-to-day activities.
+Jay remains involved in the project as a consultant.
+We’re always looking for feedback, so be sure to reach out if you have something to add.